Jets and offensive coordinator Mike LaFleur agree to part ways

-Jets offensive coordinator Mike LaFleur will not return to the team in 2023 per Ian Rapoport.
+New York Jets offensive coordinator Mike LaFleur will not return to the team in 2023 per Ian Rapoport.
+While this is phrased as a mutual parting of ways, it certainly has the feel of a firing.
+That phrasing does allow LaFleur to save a bit of face.

 Sources: The #Jet and OC Mike LaFleur are mutually parting ways. pic.twitter.com/yszByaBUB4— Ian Rapoport (@RapSheet) January 11, 2023